 In several places, particularly for China and Japan, the descriptions were quite raw compared to the others.
 They were difficult to understand regarding what the company did.
 So, I went to the company websites to see if I could make some progress in deciphering the descriptions.
 For several of them, the only English version that was available was through Google Translate.
 That helped a little, but I then had to comb several of the web pages to put together a description for the company.

 Despite the depths I had to go through for some of the descriptions, I was able to provide a brief and clear profile for each one.
 As a result of my work, the directory provided a more consistent user experience, making it easier for customers to review the profiles at a quick glance.

-Editor’s note: Since this page was published in 2019, a few updates have been made to the directory that aren’t consistent with my edits or the editing standards of the content team I worked with.
-Some descriptions might have been added, but not edited, by the owning product team.
+Editor’s note: Since this page was published in 2019, updates were made to the directory that aren’t consistent with my edits or the editing standards of the content team I worked with.
+Some descriptions might have been added, but not edited, by the product team.